algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Functional-Specifications.md

 As we all now, nowadays global warming is in everyone's mind and a large number of constraints are imposed on companies to avoid the various pollutions. <br>
 In the case of signages it is light pollution and electricity consumption that are targeted by the different laws.

 To help SignAll in this field, we will add an intelligent feature to replace the human action.
-The signage wasn't turned off during the night, it will be automatically turned off at 1am and on again at 6am (french law of the 10/07/2022). <br>
+If the signage wasn't turned off during the night, it will be automatically turned off at 1am and on again at 6am (french law of the 10/07/2022). <br>
 If the user needs to turn it on during this period, he can do so anyway.
 Depending on the